How To Invest In Real Estate With No Money

 You start off aware and interested in real estate investing to some degree.
 Maybe you’ve seen a video from Grant Cardone or know someone who flips houses, and then you begin imagining all the success you could have as a real estate investor — but you don’t really know much about it yet.
 You only really know what real estate investing has to offer, not what it truly costs.

-Next, you hear a whisper, or read a headline discussing strategies for “investing in real estate with no money” — suddenly it clicks.
+Next, you hear a whisper or read a headline about strategies for “investing in real estate with no money” — suddenly, it clicks.
 That’s what you need.
 That’s your ticket to getting started.

 Now, a rationalization is beginning to form; you’re beginning to believe that you’ll pull the trigger on a deal as soon as you find a strategy that delivers to you a pristine A-class rental property without you having to put any skin in the game at all.